Sunitinib: Renal cell carcinoma

+Hypertension (HTN) was found to be a biomarker of efficacy in patients with metastatic renal cell carcinoma treated with sunitinib.
+Patients with mRCC and sunitinib-induced hypertension had better outcomes than those without treatment-induced HTN.

 Mechanism of action

 Sunitinib inhibits cellular signalling by targeting multiple receptor tyrosine kinases (RTKs).

 These include all receptors for platelet-derived growth factor (PDGF-Rs) and vascular endothelial growth factor receptors (VEGFRs), which play a role in both tumor angiogenesis and tumor cell proliferation.
 The simultaneous inhibition of these targets therefore reduces tumor vascularization and triggers cancer cell apoptosis and thus results in tumor shrinkage.

 Sunitinib also inhibits CD117 (c-KIT), the receptor tyrosine kinase that (when improperly activated by mutation) drives the majority of gastrointestinal stromal cell tumors.
 It has been recommended as a second-line therapy for patients whose tumors develop mutations in c-KIT that make them resistant to imatinib, or who the cannot tolerate the drug.

 In addition, sunitinib binds other receptors.
 These include: